-Bryan Turner focuses on Alasdair MacIntyre’s sweeping criticisms of the moral incoherence both of modern society and of a value-neutral sociology unable to engage with moral issues.
+Bryan Turner focuses his Alasdair MacIntyre on Morality, Community and Natural Law Alasdair MacIntyre’s sweeping criticisms of the moral incoherence both of modern society and of a value-neutral sociology unable to engage with moral issues.
 In his analysis of religious change and the decline of working class community MacIntyre argued that urbanization and the industrial revolution in the United Kingdom brought about the destruction of the forms of communal life, to which religion had given symbolic expression, and that in a modern secular society there is no authoritative language within which to settle moral disputes.
 Turner then reconstructs MacIntyre in three steps: firstly, his proposition that this problem is expressed philosophically in a relativism that rules out the possibility of reaching agreement about moral principles and in an ‘emotivism’ that treats what feels good as good; secondly, his conviction that the moral incoherence of modern society is rooted in deeper issues about loss of community, secularisation, fragmentation of values and the effects of capitalist modernization; and thirdly, the sociological agenda of analysing the social structures that underpin the decline of traditional moral standards and natural law.
 However, Turner breaks from what he sees as the nostalgia of MacIntyre’s thesis, with its image of past societies as unified and organic communities, and criticizes his inability to come to terms with the modern transition from Gemeinschaft to Gesellschaft.
 Turner argues that, despite his Thomist presuppositions, MacIntyre has surprisingly little to say about the evolution of law in modern societies or about the shared values across cultures that human rights can represent.
 Turner maintains that rights and law function today as a shield against the erosion of the community and that human rights might serve as a solution to the problem of moral dissolution MacIntyre raises.
 Turner argues that we must reconsider the separation between law and morality put forward by sociological and legal positivists alike, and he roots his own ontology of human rights in what we might call a natural law of human vulnerability.
 He looks in particular to the ethical-legal sensibility of a leading Thomist scholar of human rights, Jacques Maritain, who played a significant role in the drafting of the Universal Declaration of Human Rights in 1948.
 Maritain’s ‘integral humanism’ rejected Western secularism as barren, but sought to build a bridge between a reconstituted Christian natural law and human rights.
 Turner sees in Maritain’s reconstruction of Thomist natural law an effective antidote to MacIntyre’s nostalgic view of the world that nonetheless addresses the substance of his critique of capitalist modernity.